 And wherever you can, make security seamless—and automatic.
-Anytime you can reduce extra steps and limits, you also reduce risks.
+Any time you can reduce extra steps and limits, you also reduce risks.

 Make Flexible Access Easy and Unified

 It’s important to make it easy for employees to access and use all of the apps, files, and other tools they need to work.
 While many organizations provide a level of flexibility, they also give employees a fragmented experience across apps and how they access them.
 They make their people log into different sites, using different identities and passwords.
 The result is lost productivity, security lapses, and calls to the IT help desk.
-We call this problem “cloud sprawl.”
+We call this problem cloud sprawl.

 Use Advanced Analytics Services with Cloud-based Apps

 The bottom line is this: To be competitive, businesses need to embrace workforce flexibility, which increasingly requires cloud-based apps and services.
-Important strategies for embracing flexibility include making cybersecurity a priority, making flexible access easy and unified, using advanced analytics as part of your cloud apps and services to make everything work better.
+Three important strategies for embracing flexibility include making cybersecurity a priority, making flexible access easy and unified, using advanced analytics as part of your cloud apps and services to make everything work better.

 Look to Citrix to make flexibility work for your business.